digital-asset/daml-finance/docs/source/finance-payoff-modeling/README.md

 Before opening Visual Studio Code you should run `./get-dependencies.sh` (or `get-dependencies.bat` for Windows users) to download the required Daml packages.

-You can then open Daml Studio by running `daml studio`, or build the project using `daml build`.
+You can then open Daml Studio by running `dpm studio`, or build the project using `dpm build`.

-To run the project, run `daml start` (which also builds the project).
+To run the project, run `dpm start` (which also builds the project).